dotnet/docs/docs/core/porting/upgrade-assistant-overview.md

 - Side-by-side incremental

-  A good choice for complicated web apps.
+  This is a good choice for complicated web apps.
 Upgrading from ASP.NET to ASP.NET Core requires quite a bit of work and at times manual refactoring.
-This mode puts a .NET project next to your existing .NET Framework project, and routes endpoints that are implemented in the .NET project, while all other calls are sent to .NET Framework application.
+This mode puts a .NET project next to the existing .NET Framework project.
+Endpoints are routed through the .NET project, while all other calls are sent to .NET Framework application.

   This mode lets you slowly upgrade your ASP.NET or library app piece-by-piece.

 ### Upgrade results

-Once your app has been upgraded, a status screen is displayed which shows all of the artifacts related to your project that were associated with the upgrade.
+Once the upgrade is finished, a status screen is displayed which shows all of the artifacts associated with the upgrade.
 Each upgrade artifact can be expanded to read more information about the status.
 The following list describes the status icons:

+- **Unfilled green checkmark**: The tool didn't find anything about the artifact to upgrade.
 - **Filled green checkmark**: The artifact was upgraded and completed successfully.
-- **Unfilled green checkmark**: The tool didn't find anything about the artifact to upgrade.
 - **Yellow warning sign**: The artifact was upgraded, but there's important information you should consider.
-- **Red _X_**: The artifact was to be upgraded, but the upgrade failed.
+- **Red _X_**: The artifact upgrade was unsuccessful.

 :::image type="content" source="media/upgrade-assistant-overview/visual-studio-upgrade-results.png" alt-text="The .NET Upgrade Assistant's Upgrade results tab in Visual Studio.":::

-Additionally, the actions the Upgrade Assistant performed are logged to the **Output** window under the **Upgrade Assistant** source, as shown in the following image:
+Additionally, the actions the performed during the upgrade are logged to the **Output** window under the **Upgrade Assistant** source, as shown in the following image:

 :::image type="content" source="media/upgrade-assistant-overview/visual-studio-output-window.png" alt-text="The output window in Visual Studio showing the results from the .NET Upgrade Assistant.":::

-After upgrading your project, test it thoroughly.
+After upgrading your project, test it thoroughly!

 ## Related content